- Visit the Okavango Delta, the largest inland delta in the world

 Offering travellers, a diverse safari experience in pristine environments, Botswana is like nowhere else on earth.
 With deserts, wetlands, savannahs and inland delta, Botswana's wildlife-rich game reserves are some of the most natural and wildest regions in Africa.
 From sumptuous lodges to remote tented camps, be prepared for some of the best wildlife spectacles of your life!

 Our team are always on the lookout for the best experiences Botswana has to offer, here are a few our favourites:

 - Kalahari Desert

-The Okavango Delta is the largest inland delta in the world, making it a spectacular watery wilderness filled with a huge selection of wildlife.
+The Okavango Delta is the largest inland delta in the world, making it a spectacular watery wilderness teeming with wildlife.

 Chobe National Park has the world's largest concentration of African elephants.
 Enjoy the unique opportunity to explore the area by 4x4 vehicle, on foot and by mokoro.

-Moremi Game Reserve is one of the world's most pristine wilderness areas, making it a spectacular destination for game viewing and bird watching.
+Moremi Game Reserve is one of the world's most pristine wilderness areas, making it an incredible destination for game viewing and bird watching.

 See the magnificent rock paintings of Tsodilo Hills, with over 3,500 depictions of mammals and abstract patterns dating back to the first millennium AD.

 The Kgalagadi Transfrontier Park offers premium mammal viewing with excellent chances to see cheetah, leopard, brown and spotted hyena and the black-maned lion.